 - The video is no longer than 5 minutes.

 I recommend you use your video recording software to export an .MP4 file or some other easily shareable format.
-You can either host the file on YouTube, your PASS space, your PSU Box Account, or some other online repository and provide a link (make sure it is viewable to the faculty).
-Zoom.us is a new tool available to PSU facutly, staff and students that will easily allow you to screen share and easily record your screen.
-Zoom.us recordings will save as an .MP4 file.
+You can either host the file on YouTube, your PSU Microsoft OneDrive space, or some other online repository and provide a link (make sure it is viewable to the faculty).
+Zoom is a tool available to PSU faculty, staff, and students that will easily allow you to screen share and easily record your screen.
+Zoom recordings will save as an .MP4 file.
 If you don't want to put the video online or can't get that to work, you can upload it to Canvas.
 Contact your instructor if these options don't work.

 Do not host the video on your EC2 instance.
 Your instance should be stopped when you are not working on this course.